 About

-I currently serve as the General Coordinator of the Progressive International, founded in May 2020 to unite, organize, and mobilize progressive forces around the world.
+I currently serve as the Co-General Coordinator of the Progressive International, founded in May 2020 to unite, organize, and mobilize progressive forces around the world.

 Previously, I served on the foreign policy advisory team for US Senator Bernie Sanders and directed policy for Yanis Varoufakis and the Democracy in Europe Movement 2025 (DiEM25).

-My prior research focused on the United Kingdom, Mexico, and India.
+My prior research focused on the United Kingdom, Mexico, South Africa, and India.

 As a Rhodes Scholar at the University of Oxford, I examined the comparative political economy of property markets, publishing in West European Politics and The Political Quarterly.